 In terms of financial benefits, the full-sun cocoa systems are more profitable (almost twice as profitable) than the shaded cocoa systems.
-However, in recognition of the environmental benefits from shaded cocoa there are efforts to pay these farmers certification premium to make it as profitable as the full-sun cocoa approximately US\$15 per tonne.
-There are arguments that the amount of certification premium paid to farmers is not enough to make the cocoa agroforestry systems as profitable as the full sun cocoa systems that even with a premium of US\$40 per ton, the profitability of Rainforest Alliance certified cocoa agroforestry systems was less than that of an intensive monoculture, owing to the higher productivity.
-Thus, there is need to revisit the certification premium agenda and sensitize consumers on the environmental benefits of shade trees to increase their willingness to pay for these benefits.
+However, in recognition of the environmental benefits from shaded cocoa there are efforts to pay these farmers certification premium to make this system as profitable as the full-sun cocoa, approximately US\$15 per tonne.
+There are arguments stating that the amount of certification premium paid to farmers is not enough to make the cocoa agroforestry systems as profitable as the full-sun cocoa systems, and that even with a premium of US\$40 per ton, the profitability of Rainforest Alliance certified cocoa agroforestry systems is less than that of an intensive monoculture, owing to the higher productivity.
+Thus, there is a need to revisit the certification premium agenda and sensitize consumers on the environmental benefits of shade trees to increase their willingness to pay for these benefits.

 There are massive imbalances in the global cocoa value chain.
-Cocoa and chocolate companies and retailers take up the bulk of the share-35% and 42%, respectively- while West African farmers (including Ghana) takes up only 6.6%.
-Despite being the largest cocoa producers, Côte d'Ivoire & Ghana process only around 25% of their production, missing out on value that could be extracted from the chain.
+Cocoa and chocolate companies and retailers take up the bulk of the share-35% and 42%, respectively- while West African farmers (including Ghana) take up only 6.6%.
+Despite being the largest cocoa producers, Côte d'Ivoire and Ghana process only around 25% of their production, missing out on value that could be extracted from the chain.
 This highlights the need to promote cocoa value addition within Ghana and the other cocoa producing countries.
-Majority of the cocoa processing and manufacturing companies are based in the EU especially in the Netherlands, Germany, UK & Switzerland indicating the dominance of the EU in the chocolate value chain.
+The majority of the cocoa processing and manufacturing companies are based in the EU, especially in the Netherlands, Germany, UK and Switzerland, indicating the dominance of the EU in the chocolate value chain.
 Similarly, most of the retailers are in Europe.

 There are serious health issues related to pesticide use in cocoa farms in Ghana and cocoa processing as well as from the wet coffee processing in Ethiopia.
-Treatment cost as a proxy to estimate these negative health effects are used in the study.
-However, it does not capture all the costs including labour days lost due to the illnesses, visitation costs by relatives and so on.
-There is therefore need for a more detailed study to capture all the health costs involved.
+Treatment costs are used in the study as a proxy to estimate these negative health effects.
+However, this does not capture all the costs including labour days lost due to the illnesses, visitation costs by relatives, and so on.
+There is therefore a need for a more detailed study to capture all the health costs involved.